soltanoff/pyqt_libs/README.md

 # PyQt lib

-This directory is intended for the project specific (private) libraries.
+This directory is intended for the project specific libraries or specific tools.

 The source code of each library should be placed in separate directory, like "lib/private_lib/[here are source files]".